ManuelPalenzuelaDD/test-visibility-gitlab-script/README.md

 ## Configuration

-The script takes in the following parameters: TODO: Make the parameters like this (shorter)
+The script takes in the following parameters:

 | Name | Description | Required | Default |
 | ---- | ----------- | -------- | ------- |